 End Time Warning

 The message of this world is contrary to the Gospel of Christ.
 Society tells us to get what is ours.
 We have our rights.
-The third commandment (after life and liberty) in America is “the pursuit of happiness.”
+The third commandment (after life and liberty) in America is a twisted application of “the pursuit of happiness.”
 Madison Avenue has worked on us since we were little kids to grab after things—get the prize in the cereal box, “be the first kid on your block” to own a new toy and in our American way of life, “whoever gets the most toys at the end wins.”
+It’s all about self.
 Get the biggest piece of cake.
-It’s all about self.
 It’s your house, your vacation time, your car, your 401K plan.
 You work hard and you deserve what you earned.
 Say to yourself, “Soul, you have many goods laid up for many years; take your ease; eat, drink and be merry” (Luke 12:19).

 Repent and Do the First Works